4 Steps to A Safe Home

 4. For a Safe Home Check for Radon Gas

-The second leading cause of lung cancer, radioactive radon gas, is a serious environmental threat in many parts of the world.
+The second leading cause of lung cancer, radioactive radon gas, is a severe environmental threat in many parts of the world.

 Typically, this odorless element moves up through the soil and seeps into buildings through cracks and pores in the foundation and gaps in floors.